 For starters, it has another interesting castle to climb, once built by the second king of Portugal.

 Secondly, within some of the 490 million-year-old quartzite rocks in the area were found ancient fossils of trilobites and snake-like creatures.
 You can see the imprints after a short hike.
-The town cafe Frágua also has various signs with information about these prehistoric sea animals.
+The town cafe called Frágua also has various informative signs about these prehistoric sea animals.

 Finally, there is a gorge with several old mills with a walking trail running alongside it.